Saheed-MUFTAUDEEN/British-Airline-Virtual-Internship/README.md

 # Task 1
 - Webscrapped customers's review data from the https://www.airlinequality.com/airline-reviews/british-airways.
-- Analyzed customer reviews using sentimental analysis and sort reviews as either positive and negative.
+- Analyzed customer reviews using sentiment analysis and sort reviews as either positive or negative.
 - Present insights from the analysis.

 --------------------------------------------------------------------------------------------------------------------------------------